keshavjha018/Desktop_Assistant/README.md

 - Crawling to any website  (Based on Voice command)
 - Showing weather
 - Opening Desktop Apps
-- & many other tasks too
+- & many others too

 As of now we are still working on maximizing the tasks it can do and add more and more functionality to it.